Israel’s Pre-Emptive Strike on Iran and Maritime Security Implications

 - No impact to shipping at the time of this report.

 On the morning of the 13th of June 2025, Israel commenced striking targets in Tehran, Iran.
-In the following hours, Iranian military leadership, scientists, military sites, and nuclear facilities were targeted in multiple waves.
+The Israel pre-emptive strike targeted Iranian military leadership, scientists, military sites, and nuclear facilities in multiple waves.
 At the time of writing, it had been reported that the Chief of the General Staff of the Iranian Armed Forces, Mohammad Bagheri, and the Commander-in-Chief of the Islamic Revolutionary Guard Corps, Salami, had been killed.
 Additionally, two high-ranking nuclear scientists had been reportedly killed during the attacks.
 Images and video footage of impacts to nuclear and military facilities have been circulated, though the extent of damage remained unconfirmed.
 The State of Israel was on high alert in anticipation of the Iranian response.
 Iran launched unmanned aerial vehicles (UAVs) toward Israel via Iraq and Syria hours after the first Israeli strike.
 Reportedly, all UAVs were intercepted prior to reaching Israel.

 At the time of writing, no impact to shipping has been reported.
 Israel did not target maritime infrastructure and there are a very low number of Israel-affiliated vessels in the wider region.
 The Israeli airstrikes focused on targets inland.
 Iran’s UAV strike was assessed to have targeted military and nuclear sites.
 Israel’s attack was on an unpresented scale and scope.
 Whilst there have been notable successes, the damage to Iran’s nuclear capabilities is unclear, meaning that further Israeli military strikes are possible.